sinanyildirim/BAM-JSTSP-code/experiments part 1/readme for part 1.md

 ## Experiments with international relations data

-As described in the article, the international relations data is prepared in five different tensors according to the quantile cut off points for counting events between nations.
+As described in the article, the ICEWS international relations data is prepared in five different tensors according to the quantile cut off points for counting events between nations.
 The data for these five tensors can be found in data/icews/ folder as .csv files.
 Each file is also accompanied by two dictionaries for converting integers to country names or action types, if needed.

+The main interface for running ICEWS experiments is the file icews_experiments.jl.
+This file accepts parameters from both inside the file and from the command line.
+The parameters inside the file include:

+- data_name: this is the name of the data file (without the .csv extension)
+- exp_type: this is a custom name for the experiment currently conducted
+- meths: these are the methods that will be used in the experiments. any combination of methods, or all of them can be provided in this list.
+- M: How much should each experiment be replicated for each method.
+For SMC methods an average of the results is taken, while for VB the maximum ELBO is taken.
+- adaptive: whether the experiment should include adaptive resampling
+- resampling_freq: if the resampling is not adaptive, this number denotes the period for the resampling. set it to 1 for resampling at every step, 10 for once in each ten steps, set to total number of tokens for no resampling.

+The rest of the experiment parameters are given when running the file.
+The file is run using the command:

+julia --depwarn=no <a> <N> <EPOCHS> <R_start> <R_end>

+<a> should be a float denoting the equivalent sample size hyperparameter
+<N> should be an integer denoting the number of particles for SMC
+<EPOCHS> should be an integer denoting the number of EPOCHS for VB
+<R_start> and <R_end> are integers that denote the model orders between for which the experiments will be conducted.

+A numerical example of this command would be:

+julia --depwarn=no 1.0 10000 100 2 16

+This would correspond to an experiment where a=1.0, N=10000, EPOCHS=100 and Rs=2:16.
+Note: Each CP model has a single R, where for Tucker decomposition any R will be interpreted as (R, R, R) - see the supplementary material for an example of such experiment results.

+After the experiment is conducted and completed, the script writes the numerical results along with experiment metadata in a file where the file is located:

+results/<data_name>_<exp_name>/exp_a_<a>_N_<N>_EPOCHS_<EPOCHS>_f_<resamling_freq>_Rs_<R_start>:<R_end>.json

+You can read, examine, and visualize results using your preferred software tool.
+You can also use the script icews_visualize.jl to conduct this visualisation after the results are produced. icews_visualize.jl takes the result file path as the argument such that:

+julia icews_visualize.jl results/<data_name>_<exp_name>/exp_a_<a>_N_<N>_EPOCHS_<EPOCHS>_f_<resamling_freq>_Rs_<R_start>:<R_end>.json

+This results in an image in a similar folder structre path img/<data_name>_<exp_name>/exp_a_<a>_N_<N>_EPOCHS_<EPOCHS>_f_<resamling_freq>_Rs_<R_start>:<R_end>.pdf

+Tucker'da RRR